vamshikr/TripWeather/README.md

 * Create an API Key for `api.forecast.io` from https://darksky.net/dev

-* Create an API Key for Google Maps from https://console.developers.google.com/
+* Create an API Key for using Goecoding and Direction APIs from https://console.developers.google.com/

 Export the API Keys as environment variables as shown below